Temporal structures of the X-ray photoemission problem: Summary of findings

 Subtraction of the reference fidelities from the output of an eNRG run with specific $\lambda$, $\theta$, and $\zeta$ determines the absolute deviations, which fluctuate and can be relatively large.
 Our problem, then, is to purge the calculated fidelities from these artifacts of the discretization.

-It is instructive to compare the deviations with those arising in NRG computations of thermodynamical properties.
-The pioneering works on the impurity magnetic susceptibility for the Kondo and Anderson models encountered irregular thermal dependencies at high temperatures and small unphysical oscillations elsewhere in plots of the susceptibility as a function of temperature.
-We call \emph{transitory} the first type of deviation, and \emph{persistent} the second.
-The transitory deviations are due to operators distinguishing the discretized conduction-band Hamiltonian from the corresponding fixed point of the renormalization group transformation.
-These operators are irrelevant: under this transformation, they decay proportionally to the energy or even faster.
-Their contribution to the physical properties was predicted to be significant at thermal energies of the order of the conduction bandwidth and to die out as the temperature was lowered into regions of interest on the $T$ axis, a prediction that was confirmed by the numerical data.
+These deviations are comparable to those {encountered in NRG calculations of thermodynamic properties for the Kondo and Anderson models \cite{wilson1975,1980KWW1003,1980KWW1044}, where irregular high-temperature behavior and small unphysical oscillations as a function of temperature were observed}.
+We call \emph{transitory} the first type of deviation and \emph{persistent} the second.
+The transitory deviations are due to operators distinguishing the discretized conduction band Hamiltonian from the corresponding fixed point of the renormalization group transformation.
+These operators are irrelevant: under this transformation, they decay proportionally to the energy or even faster \cite{1980KWW1003}.

-The persistent deviations are mathematical analogues of the de Haas-van Alphen (dHvA) oscillations \cite{AsM1976solid}.
-In the same way that a magnetic field gathers the continuum of conduction states into Landau levels and gives rise to the dHvA oscillations, the logarithmic discretization of the band introduces artificial oscillations in the thermal dependence of thermodynamical properties.
+Persistent deviations are mathematical analogs of the de Haas-van Alphen oscillations \cite{AsM1976solid}.
+Just as a magnetic field bunches the continuum of conduction states into Landau levels and produces de Haas–van Alphen oscillations, the logarithmic discretization of the band introduces artificial oscillations in the thermal dependence of thermodynamic properties.
 The NRG parameter $z$ shifts the logarithmic sequence uniformly and hence shifts the phase of the oscillatory deviations.
 Averaging the calculated thermodynamical property on a set of uniformly spaced $z$'s is therefore sufficient to remove them \cite{oliveira1994}.

 The same two sources of deviations arise in the calculations of the fidelity, with more damaging consequences.
-The irrelevant operators again give rise to transitory deviations, but their decay is slow, because it is controlled by the uncertainty principle.
-The discretization of the conduction levels introduces persistent fluctuations analogous to the harmonic oscillations in the thermal dependence of thermodynamical.
+The irrelevant operators again give rise to transitory deviations, but their decay is slow because it is controlled by the uncertainty principle, not by the Boltzmann factor.
+The discretization of the conduction levels introduces persistent fluctuations analogous to the harmonic oscillations in the thermal dependence of the thermodynamic properties.
 Here, however, the persistent deviations are polychromatic, their Fourier spectrum extending to very low frequencies.